n-kmron/flickflow/README.md

 # FlickFlow

-Ce dépôt contient les sources du projet `Cameron`.

-## WARNING : update

-Pour le bien de mon projet, j'ai du changer d'API.
-Pour les détails de cette API, ils ont été mis à jour dans la section `Backend` de ce README.
-Ce changement a peu de répercussions mis à part que je ne peux pas afficher d'images du film comme vous me l'avez suggéré.
-J'espère que vous comprenez ce changement.
+The application allows users to discover movies currently ranked in the top 200 Box Office randomly.
+If the user has an account on the application, they can share and save the movie to their favorites.

-## Description
+## Setup

-L'application permet de trouver des films actuellement classés dans le Box Office 200 aléatoirement.
-Si l'utilisateur possède un compte sur l'application, il peut partager et enregister le film à ses favoris.
+You have to setup api key for the movies database [movie database](https://rapidapi.com/SAdrian/api/moviesdatabase/details) in `MovieService.kt`

+You have to put your own api service for connection in `AuthService.kt`

-## Utilisation
+## Data Persistence

-Se connecter avec le service supabase donné par l'école et se laisser guider par l'interface intuitive.

-## Persistance des données

-L'application conserve un historique des films proposés si ils sont ajoutés dans les favoris.
-Cet historique est persisté dans la base de données locale (ROOM) de l'application.

-Les données relatives aux comptes utilisateurs proviennent du serveur proposé par l'ESI : <https://dnsrivnxleeqdtbyhftv.supabase.co/>
+The application keeps a history of suggested movies if they are added to favorites.
+This history is persisted in the local database (ROOM) of the application.

 ## Backend

-L'application mobile appelle via des services web le backend <RapidAPI MoviesDatabase>.
-Les sources sont disponibles sur le dépôt <https://rapidapi.com/SAdrian/api/moviesdatabase/details>.
+The mobile application makes web service calls to the [RapidAPI MoviesDatabase](https://rapidapi.com/SAdrian/api/moviesdatabase/details).
+The sources are available in the repository.

 ## Code
-- compile SDK 34
+- Compile SDK 34
-- Pattern MVVM
+- MVVM Pattern
-- Customisation du thème (shape, type, color) avec MaterialTheme
+- Customization of the theme (shape, type, color) with MaterialTheme
-- Utilisation d'une Topbar et BottomBar avec Scaffold
+- Use of Topbar and BottomBar with Scaffold
-- Point d'entrée = App.kt
+- Entry point = App.kt
-- Navigation avec NavController et NavHost
+- Navigation with NavController and NavHost
-- Aucun string en dur (utilisation de strings.xml et dimens.xml)
+- No hard-coded strings (use of strings.xml and dimens.xml)
-- Aucun magic number
+- No magic numbers
-- Gestion de la rotation d'écran (aucune information ne se perd et tout est gardé en l'état, seulement j'ai choisi de désactiver la BottomBar pour une meilleure expérience utilisateur)
-- Gestion des lifecycles
+- Handling screen rotation (no data loss, everything is retained; however, the BottomBar is disabled for a better user experience)
+- Lifecycle management

-## Implémentation
+## Implementation
-- Les favoris sont stockés en DB locale (user, movie_id)
+- Favorites are stored in the local DB (user, movie_id)
-- Les favoris sont affichés avec une Lazy Row qui reprend les tuples récupérés en DB
+- Favorites are displayed with a Lazy Row that retrieves tuples from the DB
-- Pour charger un favoris, un call API est lancé à partir de l'id stocké en DB pour récupérer les informations sur le film.
-- Pas de bouton navigation Up car tous les écrans sont accessibles depuis la BottomBar (l'écran détail étant simplement une extension du HomeScreen)
+- To load a favorite, an API call is made using the stored ID in the DB to fetch movie information.
-- AppViewModel et MovieViewModel sont des singletons (avec object et companion object) pour être récupérés et utilisés par plusieurs composables et conservant les mêmes données.
+- AppViewModel and MovieViewModel are singletons (using object and companion object) to be retrieved and used by multiple composables while maintaining the same data.

+## Features:

+**Movie Roulette:**
+  - Users can press a button to start the "roulette" and get a random movie recommendation currently available in the Box Office 200.

+**Movie Details:**
+  - Displays details of the recommended movie, such as title, release date, description, user rating, etc.

+**Replay Button:**
+  - Allows users to rerun the roulette to discover another random film.

+**Add to Favorites:**
+  - Allows users to add the given movie to their favorites for easy retrieval.

+**Share Button:**
+  - Gives users the option to share the recommended movie with friends via messaging apps or on social networks.
+This feature is rudimentary and can be further improved.

-## Features :
+## Author

-**Roulette de Films :**
-  - L'utilisateur peut appuyer sur un bouton pour lancer la "roulette" et obtenir une recommandation aléatoire de film disponible actuellement dans le BoxOffice 200.

-**Détails du Film :**
-  - Affiche les détails du film recommandé, tels que le titre, la date de sortie, la description, le rating des utilisateurs etc.

-**Bouton de Rejouer :**
-  - Permet à l'utilisateur de relancer la roulette pour découvrir un autre film aléatoire.

-**Ajouter à ses favoris**
-  - Permet à l'utilisateur d'ajouter le film donné dans ses favoris afin de le retrouver plus facilement.

-**Bouton de Partage :**
-  - Donne à l'utilisateur la possibilité de partager le film recommandé avec ses amis via des applications de messagerie ou sur les réseaux.
-Il s'agit cependant d'une feature rudimentaire qui pourra être améliorée.
+* Cameron Noupoue

-## Auteur
+## Credits

-**Cameron Noupoue** g58008
+Project devised and created during my studies at the École Supérieure d'Informatique (ESI), Brussels.